 Cryptocurrency is a digital asset that acts as a trade means, similar to cash.
 Because cryptocurrencies are the digital equivalent of currency, they have three distinct properties.

 Bitcoin was the first decentralized cryptocurrency, and it works as peer-to-peer digital cash that is free of the control of intermediaries like banks and governments.
 With it came the idea of cryptocurrency trading, which remains prominent today.
-Since then, over 2,100 currencies have been generated and are traded on public exchanges, with thousands more having been minted but not listed on cryptocurrency platforms or receiving appropriate promotion to raise awareness.
+Since then, people have created over 2,100 currencies.
+They trade these currencies on public exchanges.
+Thousands more have been minted, but platforms have not listed them or promoted them to raise awareness.

 Along with it came thousands more exchanges and platforms, some of which are unreliable.
 That’s why it also became more open to scams and hacking.
 Still, research and proper education remain essential before engaging in any trade.

-Cryptocurrencies may be used as a form of payment and utility
+People may use cryptocurrencies as a form of payment and utility

 The most apparent and original use of a cryptocurrency is as a means of payment for products and services outside the local network.
 This use case is the same as any other currency, including significant fiat currencies such as the USD, CAD, EUR, and JPY.

-Most cryptocurrencies have a purpose other than to be used as payment.
-This is usually found in exclusive access to the platform that releases the coin’s goods and services.
+Most cryptocurrencies serve a purpose beyond being used as payment.
+This purpose usually involves exclusive access to the platform.
+The platform releases the coin’s goods and services.

 The distinction between a currency and a utility coin is that a utility coin grants access to a native network function, while a coin serves mainly as cash that may be used outside of the native network.
-The utility is another name for benefits, and token holders may be granted numerous perks like voting rights and discounts on future platform services.
+Utility is another name for benefits.
+Token holders may receive numerous perks.
+These perks include voting rights and discounts on future platform services.

 An In-Depth Look Into Blockchain Technology

-The technology that underpins cryptocurrencies is known as the Blockchain, which we describe as a decentralized ledger, a distributed worldwide network of computers that monitors and records all transactions.
+The technology that underpins cryptocurrencies is known as Blockchain.
+We describe Blockchain as a decentralized ledger.
+It is a distributed worldwide network of computers.
+These computers monitor and record all transactions.

 Digital currencies were simple to hack and reproduce before the invention of Bitcoin and Blockchain.
 We regard Blockchain as a breakthrough invention since it solves the long-standing difficulties with centralized digital coinage in the past by allowing all network members to share a shared record of truth.